Attack: Part 1

 Attack: Part 1 is a 2022 Indian Hindi-language science fiction action film directed by Lakshya Raj Anand, who co-wrote the film with Sumit Batheja and Vishal Kapoor, based on a story by John Abraham, who stars in the lead role as a cyborg, alongside Jacqueline Fernandez, Rakul Preet Singh, Prakash Raj and Ratna Pathak Shah in supporting roles.

-Attack was released on 1 April 2022 and received mixed reviews from critics and eventually bombed at the box office.
+Attack was released on 1 April 2022 and received mixed to negative reviews from critics and eventually bombed at the box office.

 Plot

 In 2010 Indian Army officer Arjun Shergill and his team are on a mission to capture terrorist Rehman Gul, who attacked an Indian army convoy two days before.
 After a shootout Arjun arrests Rehman and saves a suicide bomber, who is Rehman's son Hamid Gul.

 Two years later at Mumbai Airport, Arjun meets air hostess Ayesha and they fall in love.
 Some time later, as the result of an attack orchestrated by Hamid's men, Ayesha is killed at the airport and Arjun is paralysed from the neck down.
 V. K. Subramaniam, Chief of Indian Intelligence and Arjun's superior officer, proposes an AI-operated supersoldier program to the Prime Minister at a meeting to tackle rising attacks under Hamid and to prepare for future wars, which are shifting from traditional warfare to AI and machines.
 Defence Research and Development scientist Sabaha Qureshi has been modifying the supersoldiers program for 7 years and is on the verge of a major breakthrough.

 The Prime Minister agrees and Subramaniam selects Arjun for the program.
 Arjun is hesitant but agrees as he wants to avenge Ayesha's death.
 Arjun operates himself under the command of the Intelligent Robotic Assistant (IRA), which is restricted due to Arjun's trauma.
-But soon, Sabaha turns Arjun into a cyborg using technology and an chip is inserted into Arjun's body.
+But soon, Sabaha turns Arjun into a cyborg using technology and a chip is inserted into Arjun's body.

 The government discovers that Hamid is procuring chemical weapons in Eastern Europe.
 Sabaha arrives at the parliament to submit Arjun's progress to the Defence Minister.
 While conversing with IRA, Arjun learns that Hamid is planning to attack the parliament and informs Subramaniam, who is at the Sansad Marg.